smdogroup/tacs/README.md

 TACS has been under continuous development since 2010 by the [Structural and Multidisciplinary Design Optimization group at Georgia Tech](http://gkennedy.gatech.edu) and by the [Multidisciplinary Design Optimization Lab at the University of Michigan](http://mdolab.engin.umich.edu/).

-Online documentation and examples is located at [https://smdogroup.github.io/tacs/](https://smdogroup.github.io/tacs/)
+Online documentation and examples are located at [https://smdogroup.github.io/tacs/](https://smdogroup.github.io/tacs/)

 # How to cite TACS #